Omegapoint/microservice-workshop/workshop/instructions/01_service_discovery/README.md

 }
 ```

 6. Restart the application.
 You should now find it on the Eureka server.
 Open a browser and visit `http://<EUREKA_SERVER_IP>:8761`.
+Ask for the IP if you don't know it.
 It might take a while for the service (up to ~30s given no exception in console out), once you have seen it pop up, continue.

 ## Talk to other service